 The four stores will launch on the following timeline:

-Food Lion said the first-quarter openings build momentum for additional growth throughout 2026 and beyond, though the company did not announce specific future locations.
+Food Lion said the first-quarter openings build momentum for additional growth throughout 2026, though additional specifics weren’t shared.

 Each location will follow Food Lion’s current prototype, featuring an easy-to-shop layout with expanded assortment and modern décor based on customer feedback.
-All stores will offer Food Lion To Go pickup and home delivery through the retailer’s website and mobile app, with the same pricing as in-store shopping.
+All stores will offer Food Lion To Go pickup and home delivery.

 Fresh departments will include walk-in garden coolers for produce, in-store prepared fresh-cut fruit, freshly made sushi and self-service wing and hot favorites bars.
-The stores will carry ready-to-eat, ready-to-cook and ready-to-heat meal solutions alongside quality meats and organic, gluten-free and plant-based items.
+The stores will carry ready-to-eat, -cook and -heat meal solutions alongside meats and organic, gluten-free and plant-based items.

-Checkout options will include self-checkout lanes alongside traditional cashier-assisted lanes.
-Energy-efficient features include LED lighting, refrigerated cases with doors and CO₂ refrigeration systems designed to reduce the retailer’s environmental footprint.
+They will have self-checkout lanes alongside traditional cashier-assisted lanes.
+Energy-efficient features include LED lighting, refrigerated cases with doors and CO₂ refrigeration systems designed to reduce the environmental footprint.

 Community partnerships

-Food Lion said each new store will partner with area food banks and community organizations to support hunger relief efforts.
-The retailer’s Food Lion Feeds platform has donated more than 1.5 billion meals to individuals and families since 2014.
+Food Lion said each new store will partner with area food banks and community organizations to support hunger-relief efforts.
+The retailer’s Food Lion Feeds platform has donated more than 1.5 billion meals since 2014.
 The company has committed to donating 3 billion meals by 2032.

 [RELATED: Food Lion Invests $484M To Upgrade 153 Stores In Charlotte, NC Area]